-- 1. With a cold system, add coolant to the indicated mark on the surge tank. - 2.
-Turn the ignition on. - 3.
+- 1. With a cold system, add coolant to the indicated mark on the surge tank.
+Leave the pressure cap off until Step 8. - 2.
+Set the ignition to Service Mode.
+See "Ignition Positions" under "Starting and Operating" in the owner's manual. - 3.
 Turn off the air conditioning. - 4.
 Set the parking brake. - 5.
 At the same time, press the accelerator and the brake for two seconds, then release. - 6.
+Start the vehicle within five to 10 seconds. - 7.
+For pickup trucks, idle the engine for three minutes while adding coolant as the level drops below the indicated mark on the surge tank.

-Start the vehicle within five to 10 seconds. - Idle the engine for three minutes while adding fluid as the level drops below the indicated mark on the surge tank. - Replace the cap and run the engine at 2500 rpm for 10 minutes while watching the coolant temperature gauge to be sure the temperature has risen but is not overheating.
-If the temperature has not risen or is overheating, return to idle and shut off the engine.
-Allow the engine to completely cool down and add coolant.
+- For SUVs, run the engine at 1200 Revolutions Per Minute (RPM) for four minutes while adding coolant as the level drops below the indicated mark on the surge tank. - 8.
+For pickup trucks, replace the cap and run the engine at 2500 RPM for 10 minutes while watching the coolant temperature gauge to be sure the temperature is rising but is not overheating.
+Allow the engine to completely cool down and add coolant to the indicated mark on the surge tank.
+Process is complete.